How to Raise Prices Without Losing Clients: The Protocol That Adds $10K–$30K Monthly

 1. Pricing Analysis Worksheet

-Section 1: List all current clients with the rates they pay
+Section 1: list all current clients with the rates they pay.

-Section 3: Calculate average current rate, average market rate, and gap percentage
+Section 3: calculate average current rate, average market rate, and gap percentage.

 2. Market Research Framework

-A structured approach to pricing research.
+Use a structured approach to run your pricing research.

-Step 1: Identify 5-7 direct competitors offering similar services
+Step 1: identify 5–7 direct competitors offering similar services.

-Step 3: Check industry reports for average rates by service type
+Step 3: check industry reports for average rates by service type.

-Step 4: Review freelancer platforms for comparable providers
+Step 4: review freelancer platforms for comparable providers.

-Takes 60-90 minutes to complete.
+Plan 60–90 minutes to complete this.

 3. Price Increase Announcement Templates

-Three email templates for different strategies.
+Use three email templates tailored to different strategies.

 4. Objection Handling Scripts

-Response frameworks for common client reactions.
+Use response frameworks for common client reactions.

 5. Retention Tracking Dashboard